 However, not everyone interested in football is going to be also interested in hockey or football.
 If someone interested in hockey lands on your page and sees that your last three posts have to do exclusively with basketball, there’s a good chance you’ve just lost a potential follower.

 It is these types of scenarios that justify creating multiple Instagram accounts for each audience that your products cater to.
 For example, consider Nike:

-Nike has its main account, and then several niche accounts specializing in the different products and services offered by Nike.
+Nike has its main account.
+Then several niche accounts specializing in the different products and services offered by Nike.

 This point is along the same lines as the point above.
 But when used correctly, you can use multiple Instagram accounts to support and direct attention to your main Instagram account.
 Keeping with the same example above, if you are a sports company with many different products related to different sports, you can use the power of your audience-specific accounts to direct attention to your main, more general business page.